 1. M. is a young girl from Honduras.
-USCIS retains initial jurisdiction over her application for asylum because she was designated as an unaccompanied immigrant child when she entered the United States, even though she is in removal proceedings.
-Her next Master Calendar Hearing is February 11, 2021.
+USCIS retains initial jurisdiction over her application for asylum because she was designated as an unaccompanied immigrant child when she entered the United States, even though she may soon be in removal proceedings.
 M. speaks Spanish and lives in Chicago, Illinois.
 (19-0139664) Urgent

 In Honduras, an older gang member stalked M. and assaulted her because he wanted M. to be his girlfriend.
 This gang member watched M.'s home and followed her when she worked at her family's shop.
 When M. refused his advances, the gang member threatened to kill M, her family, and her friends.
 The girlfriends of other gang members threatened M. at her school and told her that they would send their boyfriends to harm her.
 Gang members later murdered M.'s brother-in-law.
 After the murder, M.'s older sister received threats from the same gang, saying they were going to kill the entire family.
 Fearing for her life and the safety of her family, M. fled to the United States.
 NIJC timely filed M.'s skeletal application for asylum with USCIS in January 2020.
-All affidavits and supporting documents will be due one week prior to her interview at the asylum office, which will likely occur in 4-6 weeks.
+All affidavits and supporting documents will be due one week prior to her interview at the asylum office.
+The asylum office is currently closed through June 4, 2020 due to the COVID-19 pandemic and the interview will not be scheduled until after that date.